 Fluencia has one simple goal: Help people learn Spanish.
-Check out our weekly blog for everything from language learning techniques and user success stories to Spanish culture and trivia.
+Check out our blog for language learning techniques and Spanish culture and trivia.

 Like many of the holidays celebrated around the world, the celebration of “el cinco de mayo” (the 5th of May) has its roots in an important moment in history that is often completely unknown to the people that continue to observe the day in modern times.
 Perhaps the most peculiar aspect of this particular holiday is that it is primarily celebrated in the United States, despite its origins being purely Mexican.

 With about 20 countries (plus the U.S. territory of Puerto Rico) counting Spanish as their primary language, it seems natural that variations in accent and colloquial vocabulary have emerged over the past several hundred years.
 What many people don’t realize, however, is that grammatical variations have appeared as well.
 One of these variations continues to create a minor separation between the Spanish spoken in Spain and the Spanish spoken throughout most of Latin America and parts of the Caribbean.
 It’s a pronoun called “vosotros”.

 Why do you want to learn Spanish?
 Most likely, your goals have something to do with speaking the language.
 If you’re learning Spanish to travel or communicate with friends and family, you’re probably pretty focused on the goal of speaking specifically.
 Speaking is, of course, an important part of practicing and learning any language.
 Unfortunately, in the rush to learn to speak, some students lose sight of how valuable just listening to the language can be.
 Listening as a skill is probably both more important and more difficult than you may think!